basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 is 0, while the default number of updates is unlimited.
 Both thresholds can be disabled.

-If you are using the newer, `riak.conf`-based configuration system, the conditions described above can be set using the `fold.max_age` and `fold.max_puts` parameters, respectively.
+The conditions described above can be set using the `fold.max_age` and `fold.max_puts` parameters, respectively.
 The former can be expressed in terms of minutes, hours, days, etc., while the latter is expressed as an integer.
 Each threshold can be disabled by setting the value to